essay | 2019 | 49 pages

 I mainly write this to answer my own questions, but share it in hope that it might benefit others who have raised the same.
 This is not career advice, nor focused on any particular art; it is a broad proposal for why I believe Christians should value art.
 Particularly, I hope it is an encouragement for the artist to create.

 The main questions I have written on are these: what is Christian art, and how do we define it?
 What is the virtue of such a non-practical thing, and why should we make it?
 Should we be honest expressing our soul to others in art?
 Is art just entertainment, and therefore without eternal value?
 Should I even bother if my art is so bad?
 Can a Christian paint 'secular' subjects?
 Is art a needless distraction from the Bible?
 These are some of the questions I have grappled with myself, and had to answer.
 I simply hope they may be of help to you.

-This is a broad proposal touching creative work; if nothing else, I hope it stirs you to be free to create things for the joy of making them.
+I write this as a humble proposal, not as one having reached the summit of intellectual growth, but in hope of clarity and conversation.
+It does not assume art knowledge; I am writing broadly with creators in mind - of blogs, paintings, dances, and to some extent, plumbers and boilermakers.
+If nothing else, I hope it stirs you to be free to create things for the joy of making them.
 And if it has been helpful, I would be most encouraged to hear.